sjdv1982/seamless/examples/snakemake-tutorial-example/README.md

 ======================

 You can generate a Seamless graph by binding the Snakefile to the rule `bcftools_call` as follows:
-`seamless python3 ~/seamless-scripts/snakemake2seamless.py  bcftools_call`
+`seamless-run python /home/jovyan/seamless-scripts/snakemake2seamless.py  bcftools_call`

 The script `run-snakegraph.py` binds the contents of `/data` to the graph, and runs the computation.
 NOTE: this script must be run inside a Docker container with samtools, bcftools and bwa installed!
-This can be done with the command `conda install -c bioconda samtools=1.9 bcftools=1.9 bwa=0.7`
+This can be done with the command `mamba install -c bioconda -c conda-forge samtools bcftools bwa`.

 The Seamless graph can be run interactively using `ipython3 -i run-snakegraph-interactive.py`.
 This will create a live web page at http://localhost:5813/status/status-visualization.html that constantly shows the progress.